 Social media is also a great tool to achieve the publicity you want.
 Using the online platform is a great way to attract and hire new employees.
 It is a cost-effective tool, especially for startups that are on a budget.
 Ensure that your Twitter, LinkedIn, Facebook, etc. are set up and you are sharing relevant and timely content.
 This helps to tell the story of the brand and appeal to new talent.
 You can also communicate with the target audience implying that the advertisement will be directly relevant to the audience.

 Communicate the company brand and culture

 The first step to identifying the right people to join your startup is to know why your company exists and why would one want to join your company.
-Boosting the brand image across all platforms including social media and traditional methods can be effective to attract smart talent.
+Boosting the brand image across all platforms such as EnterpriseAlumni including social media and traditional methods can be effective to attract smart talent.
 Potential candidates would scroll through for company information on social media as it is one of the simplest ways to assess your brand.
 An effective social media presence implies an active company culture.
 It also demonstrates that you value your employees and the milestones they achieve.
 Employees are your biggest asset when it comes to enhancing the company’s image.

 Make use of referrals

 Recruiting through referrals is one of the best ways to find the right employees in the short run.
 For a founder, building a strong network is important to grow your startup idea into a successful company.
 This helps you to acquire perfect talent referrals from the startup community.
 When looking for talent, analyze your network first.
 Your friends have an idea of what you are trying to achieve and also understand the qualities you want better than a recruiting agency will.
 Tell your colleagues what you are looking for and they can recommend people to your startup.
 Likewise, having a stellar employee referral program helps to ensure that the team has placed interest in the recruitment drive for finding competent talent.